Azarbaad/Azarbaad-/README.md

 </div>

 ## 🎯 About Me

-Product Manager with a strong foundation in Data Analytics and Information Systems.
-I bridge the gap between technical implementation and business strategy, specializing in digital transformation and data-driven decision making.

 - 🔭 M.Sc. in Data Analytics and Information System Management at Arden University, Berlin
 - 🌱 Passionate about leveraging data to drive product decisions